boson-ai/higgs-audio/examples/README.md

 The model will read the transcript with the same voice as in the [reference audio](./voice_prompts/broom_salesman.wav).
 The technique is also called shallow voice clone.

-We have some example audio prompts stored in [voice_prompts](voice_prompts).
+We have some example audio prompts stored in [voice_prompts](./voice_prompts/).
 Feel free to pick one in the folder and try out the model.
 Here's another example that uses the voice of `belinda`.
+You can also add new own favorite voice in the folder and clone the voice.

 ```bash
 python3 generation.py \